Species Introduction

 Acclimation Process

-Acclimating your new White Platinum Angelfish to their new environment is a critical step in ensuring their health and reducing stress.
-Begin by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes to equalize the temperature.
+Acclimating your White Platinum Angelfish to their new environment is vital for their health and stress reduction.
+Begin by floating the sealed bag in the aquarium for about 15-20 minutes to equalize the temperature.
 After this, gradually introduce small amounts of tank water into the bag over the course of an hour.
 This process helps the fish adjust to the water parameters of their new home.
-Once acclimated, gently release the fish into the tank using a net to avoid introducing any contaminants from the bag.
-Avoid adding the water from the bag into the tank, as it may contain harmful substances.
-Monitor the fish closely for the first few days to ensure they are adjusting well.
+Once acclimated, gently release the fish into the tank using a net to avoid introducing any transport water.
+Monitor their behavior closely for the first few days to ensure they are settling in well.

 Long-term Care